JanSharp/VRCGenericValueEditor/README.md

 Head to my [VCC Listing](https://jansharp.github.io/vrc/vcclisting.xhtml) and follow the instructions there.

+# Bugs

+All input fields part of UI made with the generic value editor do not open the VRC input field + keyboard popup.
+This is a VRChat bug, **please vote for [the bug report here](https://feedback.vrchat.com/bug-reports/p/instantiated-input-fields-dont-open-the-vrc-keyboard) if you are interested in using this package.**

 # Features

 - `GenericValueEditor` prefab: A UI pane which can be put into any custom UI